playcanvas/playcanvas-sync/README.md

 * Start editing/creating files locally in your own text editor
 * When necessary, merge in `git` the branch of another group member into your branch
 * Use `pcsync pushAll` to update your remote branch after git merge
-* Merge the same branches in PlayCanvas.
-Because of your `pcignore.txt`, your remote copies of git merge result files will not be affected
+* Merge the same branches in PlayCanvas
 * Use `pcsync diffAll` to verify that local and remote files are still in sync

 ## Case 2: Multiple users working on the same PlayCanvas branch, with `git`